outdreamer/build-a-cure/docs/ml/debugging_tools.md

 			- Ensure all targets are registered and healthy
 			- Fix backend pool configuration
 			- Enable session persistence if required

-		- Load balancer sticky session errors: Sessions pinned inconsistently to backend servers.
-			- symptoms
-				- Authentication/session failures under load.
-			- solutions
 			- Enable consistent hashing or session replication

 	- VPN or tunnel issues
 		- symptoms